Garenv/8-Puzzle-/README.md

-This is a dynamic implementation of the 8 star assignment.
+This is a dynamic implementation of the 8 star assignment which uses AI (Artificial Intelligence) to make the numbers logically fixate themselves in order for it to be in sequential and numerical order

 You can create a custom board with any numbers and run the program and it will give you the solution.

 To run this project,